TheAlgorithms/Python/conversions/README.md

 # Conversion

-The act to convert a type of data, a number from a numerical base or unit into one of another type, base, unit.
+Conversion programs convert a type of data, a number from a numerical base or unit into one of another type, base, unit.
 (binary to decimal, integer to string or foot to meters)

 * <https://en.wikipedia.org/wiki/Data_conversion>